Documentation

 Click a thumbnail to open a larger view.
 Use this when a customer asks about condition, when you need to verify a VIN or odometer photo, or when you are comparing before-and-after damage.

-If you need to know why a photo was taken, open the related row in Vehicle Activity.
+If you need to know why a photo was taken, open the related row in the Activity Feed.
 The session page shows every photo from that event in order.

 Expected outcome: You can answer customer questions with confidence because you saw the actual images tied to the work.